thiswillbeyourgithub/Clozolkor/README.md

 from the following card (and yes the deck is ZZ::Perso::BrainDB) :
 ![card](card_pic.jpg)

-## TODO / Planned features / known issues (some are really simple, don't forget to help!)
+## TODO / Planned features / known issues (some are really simple, don't hesitate to help!)
-* make it work with the latest anki version
 * get rid of the hint fields by finding a way to have the letter and word hints appear just before the actual (still hidden) cloze, then disappear while opening the cloze.
 * split the script into multiple sub scripts.
 That would help maintenance and "sharability" to have a "decks and tags section", "cloze section", etc. It would make it really easy to add parts to other template, for example adding the nice tag bar to the image occlusion template.
 * see if it's possible to add a {{cx:: field that would always be clozed, no matter the card number (*edit: pretty sure it's actually very easy by adding a html field and treating it like a cloze*)